Easy Ways to Detect Air Leaks

 - Search for gaps where siding or bricks meet your foundation

-A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, call in a professional.
-Experts can conduct a comprehensive energy assessment, which includes a blower door test that can help uncover major sources of energy loss in your home, and let you know how to fix them for improved energy efficiency.
+A DIY energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, which includes a blower door test that can help uncover major sources of energy loss in your home, and let you know how to fix them for improved energy efficiency.
 Contact Midway Services in Clearwater for a professional energy assessment at 727-219-2471.